ggangliu/demo_for_git/README.md

-# demo_for_git
+# Used to practice how to use git
-A deme repo for to study how to operate git repo test branch
+This is a practice repo for to study how to operate git repo test branch
 Testing about how to use rebase test merge